On SIR epidemic models with feedback-controlled interactions and network effects: Introduction

 The original deterministic SIR model relies on the assumption that the rate at which individuals get infected is proportional to the product between the fraction of the susceptible individuals and the fraction of infected individuals.
 This is an appropriate model if we envision a fully mixed population with constant contact and transmission rates.
-There is a number of reasons for considering different interaction terms, as the result of either endogenous or exogenous interactions, such as: \begin{itemize} \item self-isolation policies or precautionary measures such as mask wearing put into place by the individuals who have become aware of the danger of the epidemic spreading; \item feedback policies enforcing contact rate reduction by a central controller; \item heterogeneities in the population and network effects. \end{itemize}
+There are many reasons for considering different interaction terms, as the result of either endogenous or exogenous interactions, e.g.: \begin{itemize} \item self-isolation policies or precautionary measures such as mask wearing put into place by the individuals who have become aware of the danger of the epidemic spreading; \item feedback policies enforcing contact rate reduction by a central controller; \item heterogeneities in the population and network effects. \end{itemize}

 In this paper, we consider epidemic models that address the points listed above.
-Specifically, we shall study two extensions of the classical SIR model.
-First, we shall introduce a modified deterministic SIR model with a general interaction term describing the contact frequency rate as an arbitrary function of the fractions of susceptible and infected individuals in the population.
-Such function, typically decreasing in the fraction of infected individuals can be interpreted as an endogenous reaction to the spread of epidemics (people tend to self-isolate), or rather an exogenous feedback control term modeling the action of a central planner actuating some partial social distancing measure.
+Specifically, we study two extensions of the classical SIR model.
+First, we introduce a modified deterministic SIR model with a general interaction term describing the contact frequency rate as an arbitrary function of the fractions of susceptible and infected individuals in the population.
+Such function is typically decreasing in the fraction of infected individuals and can be interpreted as an endogenous reaction to the spread of epidemics (people tend to self-isolate), or rather an exogenous feedback control term modeling the action of a central planner actuating some partial social distancing measure.
 Then, we consider deterministic network SIR models where nodes represent subpopulations, derived by a split by either biological attributes (age, gender, risk) or geographical ones.